aroberge/friendly-traceback-docs/docs/source/index.rst

 who would like to get information about traceback in their own language.
-Friendly-traceback can give more detailed information as to **where** an exception occurred, **what** a given exception means and **why** it might have occurred (sometimes adding a way to fix it.)
+Friendly-traceback can give more detailed information as to **where** an exception occurred, **what** a given exception means and **why** it might have occurred (sometimes adding suggestions as to how to fix it.)

-While Friendly-traceback can be used on its own with a specially designed console, a better option would be to use it together with GUI-based editors/IDE including Jupyter lab and notebooks.
+Even though Friendly-traceback can be used on its own with a specially designed console, a better option would be to use it together with GUI-based editors/IDE including Jupyter lab and notebooks.
 We explain how to do so later.